 Owning your ISBNs means controlling the book metadata that goes with it.
 No one knows what your book is about better than you, and your book metadata is how your book is described to the world.
 Don’t you want to be the one to describe your book?
 If others assign the ISBN to a title, or worse, the title has no ISBN at all, the author gives up that control and must rely on what someone else says about his or her book.

 Whether a book is in electronic or print format really makes no difference.
 If you want to self-publish and maximize your opportunities, assign your own ISBNs and provide good metadata.
 This way, your book is more discoverable to its potential readers.
-You can purchase Bowker ISBNs for your book at a discounted rate directly from your IngramSpark account during the title setup process.
+U.S. authors can purchase Bowker ISBNs at a discounted rate directly from their IngramSpark account during the title setup process.